cloudmesh/technologies/chapters/tech/ftp.md

 For two connected devices, the simplicity of the command to transfer files is very effective for familiar *NIX users.
-FTP can also be used in a simplified console that includes many Unix basic commands, such as ‘mkdir’ while permitting the same aforementioned functionality.
+FTP can also be used in a simplified console that includes many Unix basic commands, such as `mkdir` while permitting the same aforementioned functionality.
 For security purposes, usernames, and passwords are required and can be implemented in the command syntax, which is not recommended as password can appear in plain text in the operating system log files